VoronDesign/Voron-Documentation/community/howto/EricZimmerman/BackupConfigToGithub.md

     1. If you plan on having more than one printer some day, use a repository name that is specific to that printer
     2. Description is optional, but nice to have, especially for other people that may reference your config
     3. Public or Private is up to you.
+    4. Select the following options under "Initialize this repository with":
+        1. Make sure "Add a README file" is unchecked.
+        2. Select "None" for .gitignore template.
+        3. Select "None" for the license.
-    4. License is optional too, but best to specify something.
-I usually do MIT for all my stuff, but your mileage may vary
+           The license is optional, but after your backup is working you should <a href="https://docs.github.com/en/repositories/managing-your-repositorys-settings-and-features/customizing-your-repository/licensing-a-repository" target="_blank">add one</a>.
+I usually do MIT for all my stuff, but your mileage may vary.

     ![New repository details](images/backup/newRepoDetails.png)